UummProject/uumm-prototype/README.md

 Not a focus on the current stage, but a vital element after the core/contract is solid.

 ### Privacy
-I have no solid opinion on how private data should be.
-Opinions are welcomed.
+I have no solid opinion on how private data should be in this kind of project.
+Ideas are welcomed.
 Current apporach assumes no privacy.

 ##Other stuff